MovingBlocks/TempDoc/Terasology?-Why-not-just-use-Minecraft,-whats-the-beef?.md

 You're probably wondering that your self.
 Our answer: Minecraft is not suited  for what it has become.
+Minecraft was a smash hit and received a massive amount of support from a community, far exceading what it was envisioned for, which lead to lacklust support for what the community wanted as fans could not directly improve the engine.
+Modding became minecraft largest community, but recieved no offical support, thus mods need to be updated at every release.

-We aid to create a technically superior voxel engine, in order to address the short commings of minecraft.
+We aim to create a technically superior voxel engine, in order to address the short commings of minecraft.

 For example:

 0. A mod API is our main and formost feature, modules are easily created, easily added, and do not break beween versions.
 For end users all module adding, updating, and downloading is handled through a simple GUI at world creations.
 Dependancies are automatic, and mods are automatically added at server join.
 Module packs exist for a tested and packaged experiance.

+0. The creation of modules is simple, and if  behavior already exists, in libraries or frameworks, no java code is needed.
+Json is used heavily.

 0. A tiny core, all content should be added using modules.
 Freedom of gameplay